astghikaramyan/microservices-architecture-demo/README.md

 ## 🧪 Testing Strategy

-We apply a layered testing approach to balance **speed, coverage, and confidence**.
+It was applied a layered testing approach to balance **speed, coverage, and confidence**.

 ---